 The role of the Australian National Contact Point (AusNCP) is to promote the use of the Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises (the Guidelines), and to contribute to the resolution of issues relating to their implementation.

-The AusNCP role is performed by an individual independent decision-maker, Mr John Southalan, who is supported by a Secretariat in the Treasury and a Governance and Advisory Board comprising representatives from several government and non-government organisations.
+Complaints made against multinational enterprises are managed by an individual independent decision-maker, Mr John Southalan.
+The AusNCP function is supported by a Secretariat in the Treasury and a Governance and Advisory Board comprising representatives from several government and non-government organisations.

 The AusNCP was established in Australia in 2000-01 in consultation with government, non-government and OECD stakeholders.
 It launched its first website in 2002 (refreshed in 2018) and began promoting the Guidelines to Australian multinational enterprises.
 In 2005, it received its first complaint.